About

 Dancing, shared by approximately 43.4% of carers, promotes physical activity and pure joy of living.
 With a carer who appreciates dancing, you can both organise small dancing sessions.
 These activities will not only improve your fitness but will also create a fun environment with laughter and enjoyment.

 Last but not least, gardening is a hobby shared by 38.3% of companionship carers.
-Gardening can boost each other's mental health by providing relaxation and satisfaction of growing plants from seeds.
+Gardening can boost mental health by providing relaxation and satisfaction from growing plants from seeds.
 Moreover, going through the entire process of sowing, nurturing, and eventually reaping the rewards brings a sense of accomplishment.

-When you share a hobby or interest with your carer, it impacts positively on the quality of the relationship.
+When you share a hobby or interest with your carer, it positively impacts the quality of the relationship.
 Shared hobbies can foster genuine relationships, promote engaging conversations, and create a strong bond of friendship, resulting in a more personalised and healthier care experience.

-A mutual interest forms an unlimited source of conversations.
-Chatting about a beloved hobby can boost mood, reduce chances of feeling depressed, and significantly increase the quality of life for people receiving care.
+A mutual interest forms an unlimited source of conversation.
+Chatting about a beloved hobby can boost mood, reduce the chances of feeling depressed, and significantly enhance the quality of life for people receiving care.

 Shared hobbies make it easier for companionship carers to establish an emotional connection with their clients.
 This connection forms a foundation for a relationship based on mutual respect and friendship.